watem-sedem/watem-sedem/docs/choices.rst

 An infrastructural measure that traps an amount of transported sediment is called a buffer.
 These measures can be simulated in the model by enabling the Include buffers option.
-By enabling this option the :ref:`buffer map filename <buffermap>` becomes mandatory in the ini-file.
+By enabling this option (`Include buffers = 1`) the :ref:`buffer map filename <buffermap>` becomes mandatory in the ini-file.
 In addition, the ini-file must contain the variable :ref:`number of buffers <nrbuffers>` and a seperate section for every buffer in the buffer map.
 In every buffer section in the ini-file some variables must be given.

-The Include buffers option adjusts the routing in the pixels.
+The `Include buffers` option adjusts the routing in the pixels.
 Routing within in a buffer is defined from the pixels with a buffer extension id to one outlet pixel with a coupled buffer id (to the buffer extension id).
 The amount of sediment that flows out of the outlet pixel to downstream pixels is reduced with the trapping efficiency of the buffer.
 The definitions of buffer extension id, buffer id and trapping efficiency are explained at the